 In 2018 I did a series of posts for the A to Z Challenge based on articles taken from The Emancipator, an African American newspaper published in Montgomery Alabama from 1917 – 1921.
 I mentioned the Edelweiss Club in several posts.
 There were 37 young women who attended the club meetings.
-This year I will present snapshots from the lives of some of those women as my A to Z theme.
-A few of them are related to me, most are not.
-They were friends of my grandmother Fannie Mae Turner Graham.
-This is my ninth year participating in the A to Z Challenge.
+They were friends and neighbors of my grandmother Fannie Mae Turner Graham.

 Alberta Boykin was born in Alabama about 1893, the second and youngest child of Charles and Texanna (Thomas) Boykin.
 Her older sister, Wilhelmina had been born three years earlier in Florida.
 The girls never appeared in a census with their parents who presumably died before 1900, when we find Alberta living with her mother’s sister Sarah.
 I could not find Wilhemina in the 1900 census but did find her in the 1910 census living with her uncle William Boykin, her father’s brother in Camden, South Carolina.
 Their father had been born in Camden.
 Her mother was born in Montgomery, Alabama.